jundl77/auto-format/README.md

 ## Usage

-As of right now, only Java is supported.
+As of right now, only fully Java is supported.

 ES6:
 ```es6